expo/expo/docs/pages/build-reference/app-versions.md

 ## Remote version source

-You can configure your project to rely on EAS servers to store and manage the version of your app, to do that add `{ "cli": { "appVersionSource": "remote" } }` in your **eas.json**.
-The remote version will be initialized with the value from a local project — if you would like to explicitly set the value directly, or EAS CLI is not able to detect what version an app is on, you can use the `eas build:version:set` command.
+You can configure your project to rely on EAS servers to store and manage the version of your app.
+Add `{ "cli": { "appVersionSource": "remote" } }` in your **eas.json**.
+The remote version will be initialized with the value from the local project.
+If you would like to explicitly set the value directly, or EAS CLI is not able to detect what version the app is on, you can use the `eas build:version:set` command.
 EAS stores version information scoped by account, slug, platform, and application ID/bundle identifier — so, for example, if you are building variants with different application IDs or bundle identifiers, versioning will be independent for each of them.

 If you want to build your project locally in Android Studio or Xcode using the same version stored remotely on EAS, you can update your local project with the remote versions using `eas build:version:sync`.